InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 The goal now is to clearly communicate the goals of the InnerSource initiative as well as a clear path towards achieving these goals.

+## Context

+* InnerSource as a term is circulating among employees.
+* The initiative started among open source enthusiasts.

 ## Forces

 * Teams have trouble communicating exactly what the important aspects of